Overslung or Underslung Trailer Springs?

 Keeping Perspective

 The above discussion about triangles makes it seem so simple.
-It’s far from that, yet it’s presented for thinking expansion.
+It’s far from that, yet we present it here for thinking expansion.

 While reading the jabber in various forums about it, be careful because some stuff is just random opinion and even misleading.